4dsolutions/WQM/README.md

-iv) allowing many developers to prototype with the same data will give Monthly Meetings more ideas about how they might modernize, as well as NPYM (North Pacific Yearly Meeting) should the latter ever wish to escape from the Dark Ages (the age of secretive "black box meetings" which cater to the paranoid, at the cost of making our practices less open, less transparent, less viable in the longer term).
+iv) allowing many developers to prototype with the same data will give Monthly Meetings more ideas about how they might modernize, as well as NPYM (North Pacific Yearly Meeting) should the latter ever wish to escape from the Dark Ages (the age of secretive "black box meetings" which pander to the paranoid, at the cost of making our practices less open, less transparent, less viable in the longer term).